Missi roti step-by-step recipe with photos.

 A great variation to this dish is methi missi roti, in which either fresh or dried fenugreek leaves are added to the dough.
 It tastes very similar to the Gujarati thepla.
 Missi rotis are great for lunch boxes too as they stay soft for a longer time.
 Simple delicious flatbread that tastes great at any time of the day.

-1. Dry roast spices together and grind into a powder
+1. Dry roast spices together and grind them into powder.

-2. Mix besan and wheat flour with ground spice and rest of the ingredients
+2. Mix besan and wheat flour with ground spice and the rest of the ingredients.

 Serve with a dollop of butter and yogurt